SMSC and British Values at Morley School

 Below are examples and evidence of work in school to promote Citizenship, SMSC and British Values.

 Isabella spent her Sunday visiting a care home in Kidderminster to sing Christmas carols and songs to the elderly residents.
 She sang unaccompanied, singing to some of the residents in their rooms, if they were too frail to join the gathering.
 Isabella says, 'I sang at the old people's home because I enjoy singing a lot.
 I also sang at the home because I loved putting a smile on their faces because that's what counts the most.
 Some people could not speak or get out of bed so I went to their rooms and sang songs I'd never heard of to see the joy in their face.
 This was a great experience.'
 I'm sure everyone enjoyed your singing, and the occasion, Isabella.
 Thank you.

-During the Autumn Term 2016, Classes 2 and 3 worked with Miss Marsland to create a Bucket List of the experiences they thought all children ought to have during their time at our school.
+Classes 2 and 3 worked with Miss Marsland to create a Bucket List of the experiences they thought all children ought to have during their time at our school.
 Every child will be given a copy of the list to take home so that they can make sure we are giving them the experiences they wish to have.